BYU officially accepts invitation to join Big 12 Conference in 2023

 “We understand BYU’s decision and wish everyone connected with the institution the very best moving forward,” WCC Commissioner Gloria Nevarez said.
 “BYU has been transparent in exploring opportunities to find league affiliation for its football program and has been presented with an opportunity that fits its needs.
 We will continue to value them as a member of the West Coast Conference through the 2022-23 academic year.”

 Texas and Oklahoma announced two months they will be leaving the Big 12 for the SEC.
-The Big 12 moved quickly to fill the vacant spots and retain its P5 status.
+The Big 12 moved quickly to fill the vacant spots and retain its Power-5 status.

 Texas and Oklahoma are contractually obligated to stay in the Big 12 through 2025, but buyouts are likely to happen.